VitaliSantalau/VitaliSantalau/README.md

 ![banner](https://user-images.githubusercontent.com/48533255/131571626-bfa9b71f-961f-484a-b959-79235fe02574.jpg)

-### Web developer from Belarus.
-Always open-minded to new challenges and knowledges.
+### Always open-minded to new challenges and knowledges.
 Currently, I keep my way with javascript, and related technologies.
 ***

  #### you can rich me by: